What personal end of year reflection questions should you ask? How do you do a year-end review and reflection?

 Top 10 Personal Reflections Questions for Next Year

 Let’s be realistic, answering all 100 end of year reflection questions can feel overwhelming and is no easy, or quick task either.
-The purpose of the personal year-end review is to reflect upon the past year, to learn whatever lessons we can, so we can move forward successfully into the new year.
+The purpose of the personal year-end review is to reflect upon the past year, and to learn whatever lessons we can, so we can move forward successfully into the new year.

 Thankfully you do not need endless review questions to come to that conclusion.
 You just need ten year in review questions that get straight to the heart of last year.
 Here they are.